 - Fire protection.

 - Keep away from any sources of heat or ignition (at least 3 meters).

 - Keep distance of more than 1.5 meters from flammable liquids.

 How Wholesale Safety Storage Australia Can Help You

 For meeting work-safe obligations, storage of aerosol cans and gas storage in compliance with the relevant Australian Standards are indispensable.
 Aerosols and gases, if not given proper care, can be a big risk to your business, your staff, nearby establishments, and the environment.
 You need to have safe storage and handling systems that integrate safe designs while holding the highest possible standard.
 When you are knowledgeable how injuries occur in the workplace, you can put in place prevention measures.
-This is our aim at Wholesale Safety Storage Australia, where over 98% of our products are manufactured right here in Australia, for Australian conditions, for Australian people.
+This is our aim at Wholesale Safety Storage Australia, where 100% of our products are manufactured right here in Australia, for Australian conditions, for Australian people.
 All of our products meet Australian Standards, and we stand by that with a 100% guarantee.
 We have a variety of safety storage solutions for all your aerosols and gas storage needs.
 You can choose from a wide range of shapes and sizes to suit your location, type, size, and quantity of containers to be stored.
 WSSA’s aerosol and gas cage designs have been manufactured to suit all applications.
 Our tough and easily maneuverable aerosol and gas storage cages comply with AS/NZS 3833-2007.

 Investing in aerosols and gas storage is not only an effective way of preventing untimely workplace misfortunes, but it is also required by the national and local workplace codes in Australia.
 Always keep in mind, it is by keeping your employees secure that you can guarantee a better and more productive workplace.
 Our thrust at Workplace Safety Storage Australia is to help create safety storage products that address specific hazards in your workplace.